LIBRARY NOTES: Irondequoit, Penfield and Webster

 Irondequoit Public Library announced the upcoming programs.

-Outdoor Storytime: 5:30 p.m. on Thursdays through Oct.
-14. For ages 2-5 with a caregiver.
-Bring a blanket or chair, and join us for stories and songs on the library lawn (weather-permitting).
+Outdoor Storytime: 10:30 a.m. on Mondays-Tuesdays and 5:30 p.m. on Thursdays.
+For ages 2-5 with a caregiver.
+Bring a blanket/chairs, and join us for stories and songs on the library lawn (weather-permitting).

 Call 585-336-6060 or visit irondequoitlibrary.org for information.

 Book Discussion Group (virtual): 2 to 3:30 p.m.
 Aug.
 19. For adults.
 This month’s selection is “Once Upon a River” by Diane Setterfield, led by Jean Carroll.
 Registration required.

 Bollywood Fitness (virtual): 7 to 8 p.m.
 Aug.
 19. For adults.
 Learn all about Bollywood fitness from Ajna Dance Company as a high-energy dance class that incorporates aerobic dance and movement with stretching and yoga.
 Registration required.

 Stop Fake News (virtual): 7 to 8:30 p.m.
 Aug.
 23. Librarian and information specialist Miranda Stefano will discuss the science of information and how to act intentionally when sharing information online and with others.
 Presentation includes activities and examples on spotting misinformation and fake news.
 Registration required.